joinpursuit/capstone/technical-interview/README.md

 Take general notes on pointers, then take some time to write down what you do similarity and what you think you do well and what you need improvement working on.

+Be ready to work on the things you have identified for your next mock interview.

 ## Coping with Feelings

 Doing a technical interview can feel very anxiety-inducing, but you can do some things to help you prepare to manage your anxiety.